Lin-Brain-Lab/fMRI-Analysis-For-Mac/Useful Commands.md

-# Useful commands and help with common errors
+# Useful commands and common errors

 ## Making screens
 Some commands are important for making screens to process data remotely as it often takes hours for a reconstruction to complete.